January at the Vandalia Recreation Center - Vandalia Drummer News

-VANDALIA — Here’s some activities at the Vandalia Recreation Center to combat the drab and dreary January:
+VANDALIA — Here’s some activities at the Vandalia Recreation Center to combat the cold:

 Senior Pickleball